simvue-io/docs/docs/integrations/fds.md

 - Track the log file, uploading data produced as metadata and events
 - Track variables values output in the DEVC and HRR CSV files after each step, logging them as metrics
 - Track the DEVC and CTRL log, recording activations as metadata and events
+- Optionally detect 2D slices for a given FDS parameter and record the average, mean and max for each slice as metrics
 - Upload selected results files as Output artifacts

 ## Usage